chaincodelabs/research-site/research-intro.md

 Prior work includes:

 * Apostolaki et al. [Hijacking Bitcoin: Routing Attacks on Cryptocurrencies](https://ieeexplore.ieee.org/document/7958588) describes attacks that abuse Internet routing protocols (BGP hijack) and allow for isolating a large portion of the Bitcoin network.
+Suggested countermeasures are AS-aware peer selection (implemented) and traffic encryption (implementation in progress, see [BIP-324](https://bip324.com/)).
 * Decker and Wattenhofer.
 [Information propagation in the Bitcoin network](https://ieeexplore.ieee.org/abstract/document/6688704) measures the speed and efficiency of propagating Bitcoin data among nodes (more recent data is [here](https://www.dsn.kastel.kit.edu/bitcoin/)).
 * Fanti et al. [Dandelion++: Lightweight Cryptocurrency Networking with Formal Anonymity Guarantees](https://arxiv.org/abs/1805.11060) proposes a new two-stage method for transaction propagation in Bitcoin aimed at increasing privacy.
 The protocol hasn't been implemented in Bitcoin due to concerns over potential new denial-of-service attack vectors.
 * Heilman et al. [Eclipse Attacks on Bitcoin's Peer-to-Peer Network](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/heilman) describes a method for an attacker controlling a sufficient number of IP addresses to control the victim's node view of the network, violating important security assumptions.
 This motivated changes in the P2P protocol to ensure peer diversity.